MPR-GUI: Benchmarking and Enhancing Multilingual Perception and Reasoning in GUI Agents: MPR-GUI-Bench

 \subsection{Task Definitions}

-As shown in Figure \ref{fig:composition}, we design eight fine-grained dimensions to evaluate LVLMs': (1) \textbf{perception capabilities} including perception of the interactive components (widgets) within the screenshots and users' interative actions; (2) \textbf{reasoning capabilities} including spatial reasoning capabilities on the location or to clarify spatial relationship between elements and integrated reasoning capabilities on synthesized perception information.
-The eight fine-grained dimensions are defined as follows:
+As shown in Figure \ref{fig:composition}, we define 8 fine-grained dimensions derived from key P\&R capabilities mentioned in prior works, supplemented by two dimensions reflecting end-to-end agent performance, organized into two primary categories: (1) \textbf{perception capabilities}, covering the perception of interactive components (widgets) and user actions; and (2) \textbf{reasoning capabilities}, which encompass spatial reasoning and end-to-end reasoning based on integrating fundamental P\&R capabilities.
+The eight dimensions are defined as follows:

 \paragraph{Perception Capabilities Evaluation Dimensions} \begin{itemize}[leftmargin=10pt,itemsep=1pt,parsep=0pt, topsep=3pt] \item \textbf{Widget Function Comprehension (WF)} evaluates LVLMs' perception of the function of GUI elements and the meaning of visual cues. \item \textbf{Widget Interaction Comprehension (WI)} evaluates LVLMs' perception of the most suitable way for users to interaction with widgets. \item \textbf{Action Understanding (AU)} evaluates LVLMs' perception of the consequences of executed actions, including interface changes, system feedback, and impacts on future interactions. \item \textbf{Action Prediction (AP)} evaluates LVLMs' perception of action organization (e.g., types, targets, order, input content) to accomplish goals. \end{itemize}